Marc Bodnick

 Marc Adam Bodnick (born May 17, 1969) is an American entrepreneur and venture capitalist, best known as a co-founder of Elevation Partners.

 Education

 Bodnick earned a bachelor's degree in government at Harvard University and a master's degree in political science at Stanford University.

 Employment

 Bodnick is a founding principal of Silver Lake Partners.
 He also worked at Blackstone Group and Kroll.
 In 2003, he co-founded Elevation Partners, along with Bono and a number of Silicon Valley investors and executives.
-As Managing Director, he was credited with reversing the poor performance of the fund's first fund, with a $210 million investment in Facebook and a $100 million investment in Yelp, Inc. His sister-in-law, Sheryl Sandberg, is Chief Operating Officer of Facebook.
+As Managing Director, he was credited with reversing the poor performance of the fund's first fund, with a $210 million investment in Facebook and a $100 million investment in Yelp, Inc. His sister-in-law, Sheryl Sandberg, was Chief Operating Officer of Facebook.

 Quora

 In early 2011, Bodnick was recruited to lead the business and community team at Quora, a question-and-answer website founded by Adam D'Angelo and Charlie Cheever, after becoming an early beta tester and contributor.
 In May 2016, he announced that he was leaving his position at Quora.